 True fans had already heard “Flowers Never Bend With The Rainfall” on that B-side.
 The straight-ahead fast picking sounded great, and since I was listening in mono, what I had here was basically that same radio mix from the single.
 This is one of those songs where it’s easy to mistake the mood.
 The melody (the same resigned note for a long while on the verses, with Artie handling the changes upstairs) and vibrant tempo could be for a ditty about waiting for a lover to arrive.
 Instead, leave it to our boys to muse about the inevitability of death, complete with confusion, illusion, dark shadows, tortured sleep, directionless wandering — some fairly grim stuff.
 If the vocal were in French, you’d never come close to pinning it down lyrically.
 There is an interesting thought in the chorus: “So I’ll continue to continue to pretend / My life will never end.”
 We all do that at a young age.
 But take it from us, kid: you’re gonna die.

 On “A Simple Desultory Philippic (Or How I Was Robert McNamara’d Into Submission)” we discover that Paul Simon does have a sense of humor!
 It’s the musical equivalent of that time he wore a ludicrous turkey suit on SNL and said they had told him, lighten up, you take yourself s-o-o-o-o seriously.
 Here he flings out cultural references just because they rhyme, from Ayn Rand to Gen. Maxwell Taylor.
-He’s been Mick Jaggered and “Silver Daggered,” which if you’re not our age you probably don’t recognize as Joan Baez’s signature song early in her career — in other words, I lived through all that folk-singer stuff too.
-But the centerpiece is the moment when Paul stops everything to do a fairly snarky impression of Bob Dylan, complete with panting in-out harmonica.
+He’s been Mick Jaggered and “Silver Daggered,” which if you’re not our age you probably don’t recognize as Joan Baez’s signature song early in her career — in other words, Paul lived through all that folk-singer stuff too.
+But the centerpiece is the moment when he stops everything to do a fairly snarky impression of Bob Dylan, complete with panting in-out harmonica.
 He has now addressed the elephant in the room.
 After all, S&G and Dylan shared a label (Columbia) and a producer (Bob Johnston, formerly Tom Wilson).
 They had included a hokey, halfhearted cover of “The Times They Are A-Changin’” on their first album (the one that tanked), but if Paul or Artie had ever in their lives said A-Anythin’ outside that session, we don’t know about it.
 For want of a better pigeonhole, both acts were categorized as “folk-rock,” whatever that means, and they didn’t click personally.
 We know in retrospect that they were worlds apart and evolved even farther away from each other, but we didn’t have any retrospect back then.
 We have to assume Dylan didn’t mind the ribbing too much because he recorded a self-harmonized “The Boxer” on his possibly heartfelt but definitely delusional SELF PORTRAIT, and many years later he and Paul toured together, even managing to co-perform a tune or two.
 I saw them at Madison Square Garden: two long sets that were both enjoyable for completely different reasons.
 Simon, Garfunkel and Laughter.
 Who’d have imagined that trio?
 Sue me, but the Dylan thing is still funny.

 I’ve loved the sound of the 12-string guitar ever since I heard Mark Spoelstra’s FIVE & TWENTY QUESTIONS during the Great Folk Scare.
 (Roger McGuinn’s Rickenbacker didn’t hurt either.)
 When you pluck an individual string it sounds double-tracked, like a John Lennon vocal.
 When you strum them all you have a little guitar orchestra.
 I finally got next to a Vox Folk Twelve and though it was twice as hard to tune and maintain, I never quit playing it.
 Paul Simon hits the 12 only rarely, but he does a terrific job on “For Emily, Wherever I May Find Her,” a dreamy solo for Artie that was probably traded off for “Philippic.”
 Paul’s guitar is mixed in the background and loaded with reverb, and when the lyric says “cathedral bells,” you go, that’s what it sounds like: a cathedral!
 Talk about puffy shirts: this is Jane Austen set to music, aimed directly at the chicks.
 Organdy, crinoline, juniper, burgundy, frosted fields, tripping bells, honey hair, flushed cheeks, grateful tears!
 Is there anything we forgot?
 Paul steps forward for a regal guitar break and seals the deal: he makes you want your own 12-string.